 At two to five year follow-ups, a significant amount of these athletes still had decreased range of motion in the affected shoulder.
 Researchers concluded that an age greater than 36 years old was the factor that was associated with an increased chance of surgery failure.
 Other studies have shown similar statistics with many participants unable to ever return to their previous pre-surgery activity level.

-The problems of surgical treatment of shoulder labrum tears is that the surgery usually confined itself to stapling or sutchuring the labrum itself and did not address damage occurring in the whole shoulder.
+The major long-term functional problem of surgical treatment for shoulder labrum tears is that the surgery usually confined itself to stapling or suturing the labrum itself and did not address damage occurring in the whole shoulder.